I know what's wrong with my car. Why should I get my car inspected?

 Can you do end of lease car repairs?

-We can do some minor repairs, otherwise we can point you in the right direction.
+We can do most minor repairs, otherwise we can point you in the right direction.

 Can you refurbish my scuffed wheels?